rickb777/sqlgen2/docs/tutorial.md

 ![database-and-tables](database-and-tables.png)

+Although `UserTable` and `AddressTable` both implement the `sqlgen2.Table` interface, they are not directly related to each other.

-You normally have exactly one [`*Database`](https://godoc.org/github.com/rickb777/sqlgen2#Database) in your app: it wraps the `*sql.DB` connection and logger (if you need one).
+You normally have exactly one [`*Database`](https://godoc.org/github.com/rickb777/sqlgen2#Database) in your app for each `*sql.DB` connection.
+The `*Database` also holds the query logger (if you need one).

 ## Controlling What the Columns Mean

+In the examples above, we haven't been able to define which field is the primary key column.
+Nor did we set the sizes of strings, etc etc.

-This is a great start, but what if we want to specify primary keys, column sizes and more?
+So ... what if we want to specify primary keys, column sizes and more?
+You almost certainly want to do this in many cases.

 This may be achieved by annotating your code using Go tags.
-For example, we can tag the `ID` field to indicate it is a primary key and will auto increment:
+For example, we can tag the `Uid` field to indicate it is a primary key and will auto increment:

 ```diff
 type User struct {